dgaydukov/cert-aws/sa/files/sa.md

 There are 3 types of logs:
 * management events - api calls to modify aws resources (create ec2/s3 and so on...)
 * data events - api calls to modify actual data (s3 get/put/delete object + lambda calls)
-* insights events - CT use ML (Machine Learning) to determine any anomaly (like spike in some api calls) and notify you.
+* insights events - CT use ML (Machine Learning) to determine any anomaly (like spike in some api calls) and notify you By default:
-By default:
-* log files delivered within 15 minutes of account activity.
+* log files delivered within 15 minutes of account activity
-* log files are encrypted using S3-SSE, yet you can choose to encrypt it with KMS (but digest files would always be encrypted with S3-SSE)
+* log files delivered to s3 are encrypted using S3-SSE by default, yet you can choose to encrypt it with KMS (but digest files would always be encrypted with S3-SSE)
 * logs stored for 90 days and only management events stored.
 If you need longer you should create trail.
 Trail stores data in s3, you have to analyze it yourself (usually using Athena)
-* trail viewable in region where it's created. for all-region trail - it's viewable in all regions.
+* trail viewable in region where it's created. for all-region trail - it's viewable in all regions
 * trail collects data from all regions.
 You can create single region trail [only from cli](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-create-trail.html#cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-single), no way to create single-region trail from console.
 * trail created with GSE enabled (it's true for both when you create from console and from cli.
 Although when you create trail from cli you can specify `--no-include-global-service-events` not to include GSE into this trail).
 When aws launch new region, in case of all region trail - new trail would be created in newly launched region.
-* trail in s3  encrypted using SSE.
-You can set custom encryption with KMS.
 SNS delivery - you can configure to get notification each time new log file delivered to s3 bucket (not single event, but whole file with many events).
 Cross-account trails (you can configure to deliver CT events from multiple accounts to single s3 bucket):
-* create s3 bucket in account A, accountAMyS3Bucket and add bucket policy to allow cross-account access
+* create s3 bucket in account A, `my-cloudtrail-logs` and add bucket policy to allow cross-account access
-* in account B (or any other) create CT and set bucket name as accountAMyS3Bucket.
+* in account B (or any other) create CT and set bucket name as `my-cloudtrail-logs` (CT automatically find account by bucket name).
 From now all logs would be delivered to bucket in another account
 Log file validation - guaranty that logs were not tampered with.
 When turn in, CT create a hash for each log file, and every hour store all these hashes in digest file in the same s3 bucket.
 Once you enable CT would deliver 2 types of files: log file & digest file (put into separate folder).
 Each digest file is signed with private key that generated by CT.
 You can download public keys with `list-public-keys` command, and validate signed files.
 But you have no access to private keys - they are managed by CT.